RishadPVM/dog_api/README.md

-# samble dog image api app
+# sample dog image api app

 A new Flutter project.